 Anywhere you go in the world, you might come across some bad people that do not represent the rest of the population.
 Scams targeting foreigners in Morocco are quite rare.
 However, you should always be careful of strangers that offer you “great deals”.

 In general most of if happens in tourist areas and around bazaars, which is nothing too bad.
-Some people might try to convince you that you are buying a rare item, some might even try to sell you a fake expensive watch, sunglasses or even fake gold jewellery, saying that they found it on the beach and that’s why they are willing to sell if for a lot less than its value.
+Some people might try to convince you that you are buying a rare item, some might even try to sell you a fake expensive watch, sunglasses or even fake gold jewelry, saying that they found it on the beach and that’s why they are willing to sell if for a lot less than its value.
 The General rule is if the deal sounds too good, then there is a big chance it is a scam.

 Again, scams like this are quite rare.
 But when you go to the markets, know that no one is expecting you to pay the price that they ask flat first.
 If you are a tourist, or just arrived in Morocco, the margin for negotiations gets higher than for locals.